- Lake Macquarie City Art Gallery

 and selected public holidays 11am – 4pm.

-* New hours, same great art Our opening hours are changing!
-From Saturday 1 July, we will be open Tuesday to Sunday from 10am to 4.30pm.
+* New hours, same great art Our opening hours have changed!
+We are now open Tuesday to Sunday from 10am to 4.30pm and select public holidays 11am – 4pm.
 This will allow us to provide even better services to our community by giving us more time to prepare our programs, art classes and school tours.
 We hope you continue to enjoy the great experiences offered by Lake Macquarie City Art Gallery.

 Admission is free